abijith-2002/bugflow-backend/APIBackend/README.md

 Notes
 - See SUPABASE_SETUP.md for dashboard configuration.
 - See AUTH_USAGE.md for endpoint usage and troubleshooting tips.
+- User profile endpoints:
-- New endpoint: GET /users/me to fetch current user's display_name from public.profiles.
+  - GET /users/me: fetch current user's display_name from public.profiles (via Authorization Bearer token)
+  - POST /users/me: accepts {"user_id": "<uuid>"} and returns [{"display_name":"<name or Anonymous>"}] like a direct SQL select would
 - See PROJECTS_USAGE.md for projects table and endpoints (/projects GET, POST).